opentripplanner/helsinki2025/index.md

 ## Schedule

+The full schedule is available on our [Github board](https://github.com/orgs/opentripplanner/projects/4/views/1).

 ### Monday and Tuesday: product owners, decision makers, developers

 On Monday, 15th and Tuesday, 16th of September we will hold a mix of talks and networking events that